Common booting problems and remedies

 When the system won't boot, try again to boot it with a minimal, vanilla boot process.
 There are several such methods available:

-- Perform the early stages of the Windows NT boot process from disk, bypassing any suspect files on disk.
+- Perform the early stages of the Windows NT boot process from disk, bypassing any suspect files

-- Boot from the Windows NT setup disks and examine and possibly repair the system using an emergency repair disk.
+- Boot from the Windows NT setup disks and examine and possibly repair the system using an

 Obviously, the key to diagnosing and eventually correcting a booting problem is to locate the specific point of failure.
 Often, the point at which the error occurs indicates what component is causing the trouble.
 In addition, any item that you've added or reconfigured, and so on- is also likely suspect.
 We'll consider several specific types of failures individually.